Shiv3901/Model_Tester/trial_2/readme.txt

 - comparing different decision weights array to optimise the weights otself to outrun atleast 3 decisions
 - let's see how that goes

+case for run_14:

+- comparing different importance weights for the decision model used right now
+-   1: 5 13 5 77
+    2: 2 13 2 83
+    3: 1 13 1 85
+    4: 0.01 2 0.01 2

+case for run_16:

+- for all the four decisions and my ahp decision model
+- 15 runs for each, let's see what happens
+- criteria weight for decision 5: [1 13 1 85]